dotnet/AspNetCore.Docs/aspnetcore/performance/rate-limit.md

 :::moniker range=">= aspnetcore-7.0"

 The [Microsoft.AspNetCore.RateLimiting](https://www.nuget.org/packages/Microsoft.AspNetCore.RateLimiting) NuGet package provides rate limiting middleware.
 Apps configure rate limiting policies and then attach the policies to endpoints.
+Apps using rate limiting should be carefully load tested before deploying.
+See [Testing endpoints with rate limiting](#test7) in this article for more information.

 ## Rate limiter algorithms